Rainmakerprotocol/SM_App/phased_plan.md

 **Status Checklist (2025-11-21):**

-- [x] Copilot — Ran `flutter doctor` in the dev container; Linux desktop target is green, but Android SDK/emulator were missing before the new SDK install (see evidence below).
+- [x] antigravity — Ran `flutter doctor` in the dev container; Linux desktop target is green, but Android SDK/emulator were missing before the new SDK install (see evidence below).
-- [x] Copilot — Installed the Android SDK packages + BuildTools and re-ran `flutter doctor` with evidence logged (`qa/logs/tooling_readiness_2025-11-21.md`).
+- [x] antigravity — Installed the Android SDK packages + BuildTools and re-ran `flutter doctor` with evidence logged (`qa/logs/tooling_readiness_2025-11-21.md`).
-- [x] Copilot — Installed Chrome Stable 142 and captured the passing `flutter doctor -v` output in `qa/logs/tooling_readiness_2025-11-21.md`.
+- [x] antigravity — Installed Chrome Stable 142 and captured the passing `flutter doctor -v` output in `qa/logs/tooling_readiness_2025-11-21.md`.
-- [ ] Copilot — Provision at least one Android emulator or physical device profile, record OS/API level, and link screenshots/logs in the QA folder.
+- [ ] antigravity — Provision at least one Android emulator or physical device profile, record OS/API level, and link screenshots/logs in the QA folder.

 **Past:** Tooling expectations lived only in tribal knowledge; the plan never enumerated the Flutter platform requirements, so Phase 1-3 work proceeded without ensuring Android/web builds were even possible.